brylevkirill/notes/interesting recent papers.md

   `MAML`
 >	"Tasks are sampled and a policy gradient update is computed for each task with respect to a fixed initial set of parameters.
 Subsequently, a meta update is performed where a gradient step is taken that moves the initial parameter in a direction that would have maximally benefited the average return over all of the sub-updates."
 >	"Unlike prior methods, the MAML learner’s weights are updated using the gradient, rather than a learned update rule.
 Our method does not introduce any additional parameters into the learning process and does not require a particular learner model architecture."
->	"MAML optimizes for a set of parameters such that when a gradient step is taken with respect to a particular task i, the parameters are close to the optimal parameters θi for task i."
+>	"MAML finds a shared parameter θ such that for a given task, one gradient step on θ using the training set will yield a model with good predictions on the test set.
+Then, a meta-gradient update is performed from the test error through the one gradient step in the training set, to update θ."
   - <https://sites.google.com/view/maml> (demo)
   - `video` <https://youtu.be/Ko8IBbYjdq8?t=18m51s> (Finn)
   - `video` <https://youtu.be/lYU5nq0dAQQ?t=44m57s> (Levine)